Skip to main content

 Introduction

-In this activity, I carried out exploratory data analysis (EDA) on the Auto MPG dataset to judge whether it was suitable for machine learning and to identify key uncertainties before modelling.
+I used exploratory data analysis (EDA) to assess whether the Auto MPG dataset was suitable for machine learning and to identify key uncertainties before modelling.

-The process followed a standard-practice sequence: importing standard analysis libraries, loading the data, inspecting structure and summary statistics, separating numeric and categorical variables, checking missing values, and using visualisations (including heat maps and scatter plots) to examine relationships.
+I followed a standard EDA workflow: importing the analysis libraries, loading the data, inspecting its structure and summary statistics, separating numeric and categorical variables, checking for missing values, and using visualisations (including heat maps and scatter plots) to examine relationships.

 The dataset contains 398 rows and 9 original columns.
 The main variables are fuel economy (mpg), engine size (displacement), engine power (horsepower), vehicle weight, acceleration, model year, origin, and car name.